roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 Now, `.foo`, `.bar`, and `.baz` will all be updated to use the new background-color the next time your .scss file is converted to CSS.

 I'd be remiss not to mention that the three most popular CSS preprocessors today are LESS, Sass, and Stylus.
-All have their merits, but rather than digress, we'll save space and assume you prefer Sass.
+All have their [merits][lessvssassvsstylus] but we'll primarily be using Sass in this book.

 ### Why use a CSS preprocessor?